 How To Encourage Kentucky Bluegrass to Spread Faster

 In order to get the most out of your Bluegrass, give it the essentials: water and nutrients.
-If you are seeding a bare lawn or bare patch, make sure to prepare the ground, lightly cover the seed, and keep soil moist to increase germination rate and drive faster grass spread.
+If you are seeding a bare lawn or bare patch, make sure to prepare the ground, lightly cover the seed, and keep the soil moist to increase the germination rate and drive faster grass spread.

 - When seeding new Bluegrass, keep the soil moist until the seeds begin to sprout.
 This will ensure higher germination rates.
 The more seedlings you get, the faster the grass will spread.

 - Provide 1 inch of water per week to established Kentucky Bluegrass in cool weather.
 Increase to 2 inches per week in temperatures above 75℉ (24℃).

 - Make sure to water during drought periods.
 Kentucky Bluegrass has shallow roots easily stricken by drought and heat.
 Growth may slow in peak summer temperatures.

 - Follow a Kentucky Bluegrass fertilizer schedule where you apply fertilizer 2–4 times throughout the growing season to maximize spread.
 A Kentucky Bluegrass lawn requires 3–6 pounds of nitrogen per 1,000 square feet annually.

 - Proper mowing height for Kentucky Bluegrass is 2.5–3 inches.
 This height maximizes leaf blade growth and grass spread.